Konjščina: Battle of Konjščina Fort

 Ban Nikola Zrinski decided to intercept Turkish troops near Konjščina in May 1545.
-On his campaign towards Styria in early May 1545, the Turkish army led by Ulam Pasha encamped near the Konjščina fortress.
+On its campaign towards Styria in early May 1545, the Turkish army led by Ulama Pasha encamped near the Konjščina fortress.
 Opposing the Turks was the Croatian ban's army led by Prince Nikola Šubić Zrinski and Count Juraj Wildenstein.
-On May 4, 1545, the Turks suddenly crossed the ditch and attacked the unprepared Croatian troops, who scattered, with Zrinski and Wildenstein seeking refuge in the Konjščina fortress.
+On May 4, 1545 the Turks suddenly crossed the ditch and attacked the unprepared Croatian troops, who scattered, with Zrinski and Wildenstein seeking refuge in the Konjščina fortress.

 Demographics

 In the 2021 census, there were a total of 3,308 inhabitants in the area, in the following settlements: